Derailleur: Front derailleurs

 Because of the possibility of the chain shifting past the smallest inner chainring, especially when the inner chainring is very small, even on bikes adjusted by professional race mechanics, and the problems such misshifts can cause, a small after-market of add-on products, called chain deflectors, exists to help prevent them from occurring.
 Some clamp around the seat tube, below the front derailleur, and at least one attaches to the front derailleur mount.

 Use

 Derailleurs require the chain to be in movement in order to shift from one ring or sprocket to another.
 This usually requires the rider to be pedalling, but some systems have been developed with the freewheel in the crankset so that the chain moves even when the rider is not pedalling.
 The Shimano FFS (Front Freewheel System) circa 1980 was the most widespread such system.

-Chain-drive systems such as the derailleur systems work best if the chain is aligned with the sprocket plane, especially avoiding the biggest drive sprocket running with the biggest driven sprocket (or the smallest with the smallest).
+Chain-drive systems such as the derailleur systems work best if the chain is aligned with the sprocket plane, especially avoiding the biggest (outermost) drive sprocket running with the biggest (innermost) driven sprocket (or the smallest with the smallest, i.e. innermost with outermost).
 The diagonal chain run produced by these practices is less efficient and shortens the life of all components, with no advantage from the middle of the range ratio obtained.

-Derailleur gears generally have an efficiency around 95% a few percentage points higher than other gear types.
+Derailleur gears generally have an efficiency around 95%, a few percentage points higher than other gear types such as hub gears.